Skip to main content

 Performance and Best Practices

-Loading documents is I/O-bound — your bottleneck is disk reads, network requests, and PDF parsing, not CPU.
-These practices come from ingesting thousands of documents in production systems.
+Loading documents is I/O-bound -- your bottleneck is disk reads, network requests, and PDF parsing, not CPU.
+These four practices have saved me the most time in production.

 Using lazy_load for memory efficiency